simonreich/bibtex2html/README.md

 This program reads a BibTeX file and converts it to a list of references in HTML format.

-To use this program you need Python installed on your computer.
+To use this program you need Python and Python's bibtexparser installed on your computer.

 ## File description